Provide opportunities for veterinary students to become involved in biomedical research.

-The Georgia Veterinary Scholars Program is co-sponsored by Merial Ltd., The University of Georgia College of Veterinary Medicine, and the NIH through a T35 grant.
-Since establishing our program in 1995, we have provided research experiences to 272 veterinary students from veterinary schools across the U.S., as well as several international schools.
-14 scholars were selected from a pool of talented student applicants to participate in our 2016 summer program.
+The Georgia Veterinary Scholars Program is co-sponsored by Boehringer Ingelheim (as part of the Boehringer Ingelheim Veterianary Scholars Porgram), The University of Georgia College of Veterinary Medicine, and the National Institutes of Health, Office of Research Infrastructure Programs, through a T35 grant.
+Since establishing our program in 1995, we have provided research experiences to 302 veterinary students from veterinary schools across the U.S., as well as several international schools.
+14 scholars were selected from a pool of talented student applicants to participate in our 2017 summer program.
 We strive to innovate and expand this program to provide students a current and comprehensive biomedical research experience.

 GVSP scholars engage in research projects under the mentorship of research faculty from mid-May to the first week of August.
 Participating scholars attend seminars covering a variety of topics related to biomedical research and take part in site visits to regional research facilities, such as the Yerkes National Primate Research Center and the Centers for Disease Control and Prevention.
 Scholars attend informal dinner gatherings at the homes of faculty members during the Summer Science journal club series where they discuss current topics in the scientific literature.
-The GVSP program encourages close interactions with faculty from across UGA to enhance understanding of the responsibilities and opportunities of a research career.
+The GVS program encourages close interactions with faculty from across UGA to enhance understanding of the responsibilities and opportunities of a research career.
 Scholars build lasting relationships with faculty and each other as they immerse themselves in the world of biomedical research.
-At the end of the summer, the scholars present their research at the Merial-NIH National Veterinary Scholar Program that will be held at The Ohio State University in 2016.
+At the end of the summer, the scholars present their research at the BI-NIH National Veterinary Scholar Program Symposium that will be held at Texas A&M University in 2018.